Green Finance and Carbon Emissions: A Nonlinear and Interaction Analysis Using Bayesian Additive Regression Trees: Literature review

 \subsection{Green finance and carbon emissions}

-Green finance, as an important financial tool for promoting low-carbon transition, has been widely confirmed by empirical studies to have a significant suppressive effect on carbon emissions.
-Lin et al. \cite{lin2023impact} found that green finance significantly reduces local carbon emissions and generates spillover effects in surrounding regions.
-Among various green financial instruments, Wang et al. \cite{wang2023can} argue that the emission reduction effect of green credit is more pronounced than that of green bonds.
-Green finance not only contributes directly through investment in low-carbon projects but also facilitates carbon reduction indirectly by stimulating green technological innovation, optimizing industrial structure, and improving energy efficiency \cite{wang2022how,tu2025impact,ran2023driving}.
+Green finance, as an important financial tool to promote the low-carbon transition, has been widely confirmed by empirical studies to have a significant suppressive effect on carbon emissions. \cite{lin2023impact} found that green finance significantly reduces local carbon emissions and generates spillover effects in surrounding regions.
+Among various green financial instruments, \cite{wang2023can} argue that the carbon reduction effect of green credit is more pronounced than that of green bonds.
+Green finance not only contributes directly through investment in low-carbon projects, but also facilitates carbon reduction indirectly by stimulating green technological innovation, optimizing industrial structure, and improving energy efficiency \cite{wang2022how,tu2025impact,ran2023driving}.

-However, the emission reduction effects of green finance are not always consistent across different contexts.
-To explore its underlying mechanisms more deeply, recent studies have incorporated contextual variables into their analyses.
-Zhao and Li \cite{zhao2024role} found that in regions with high political risk or high economic complexity, the effectiveness of green finance in reducing emissions is significantly weakened, suggesting that the institutional environment plays a moderating role.
-Ma and Fei \cite{ma2024research} further emphasized that factors such as the level of governmental environmental attention and the development of the financial sector exhibit marked heterogeneity in shaping the effectiveness of green finance in influencing carbon emissions.
+However, the carbon reduction effects of green finance are not always consistent across different contexts.
+To explore its underlying mechanisms more deeply, recent studies have incorporated contextual variables into their analyses. \cite{zhao2024role} found that in regions with high political risk or high economic complexity, the effectiveness of green finance in reducing emissions is significantly weakened, suggesting that the institutional environment plays a moderating role. \cite{ma2024research} further emphasized that factors such as the level of governmental environmental attention and the development of the financial sector exhibit marked heterogeneity in shaping the effectiveness of green finance in influencing carbon emissions.

-Moreover, researchers have begun to explore the nonlinear nature of green finance's impact.
-Sun \cite{sun2022characteristics} and Yu et al. \cite{yu2024machine} found that the effect of green finance on carbon emissions is not a simple linear decline.
+Moreover, researchers have begun to explore the nonlinear nature of green finance's impact. \cite{sun2022characteristics} and \cite{yu2024machine} found that the effect of green finance on carbon emissions is not a simple linear decline.
 Instead, it varies significantly under different conditions of energy consumption structure and financial technology development.
-Similarly, Cai et al. \cite{cai2025how} uncovered complex nonlinear interactions between green finance and other factors such as environmental investment, inclusive finance, and financial regulation, all of which significantly influence carbon emission intensity.
+Similarly, \cite{cai2025how} uncovered complex nonlinear interactions between green finance and other factors such as environmental investment, inclusive finance, and financial regulation, all of which significantly influence carbon emission intensity.